-Research needs for deep water fisheries are driven by the objectives of the National Fisheries Plan for Deepwater Fisheries and delivered through the Medium-Term Research Plan for deep water fisheries (MTRP), (FNZ, 2020c).
-The MTRP provides a five-year schedule of science and monitoring projects (e.g. biomass surveys and stock assessments), required to support the sustainable management of deepwater fisheries.
+Research needs for deep water fisheries are driven by the objectives of the National Fisheries Plan for Deepwater Fisheries and delivered through the Medium-Term Research

+Plan for deep water fisheries (MTRP), (FNZ, 2020a).
+The MTRP provides a five-year schedule of science and monitoring projects (e.g., biomass surveys and stock assessments), required to support the sustainable management of deepwater fisheries.

-All research projects are reviewed by FNZ's Science Working Groups and assessed against FNZ's Research and Science Information Standard for New Zealand Fisheries (MFish, 2011).
+All research projects are reviewed by FNZ's Science Working Groups and assessed against FNZ's Research and Science Information Standard for New Zealand Fisheries (MFish, 2011) and the Harvest Strategy Standard (MPI, 2008).

-FNZ's Annual Operational Plan for Deepwater Fisheries 2020/21 (Tables 8-11 and 16) provides FNZ and DoC research projects to be undertaken during 2020-21 that relate to deep water species (FNZ, 2020a).
+FNZ's Annual Operational Plan for Deepwater Fisheries 2021/22 (Tables 8-11 and 16) provides FNZ and DoC research projects to be undertaken during 2020-21 that relate to deep water species (FNZ, 2021).
+FNZ's NPOA Seabirds 2020 - Implementation Plan outlines the seabird risk assessment, monitoring and mitigation projects to be undertaken from 2020 to 2024 (FNZ, 2020b).